berkott/nature-and-art/content/blog/art_and_flowers/index.md

 ## Case studies

 ![alt](still_life.jpg)
-Edouard Manet, Le Déjeuner sur l'herbe, 1862-63.
+Clara Peeters, A Bouquet of Flowers, 1612.
 Oil on canvas.
-Paris, Musée d’Orsay.
+New York, The Metropolitan Museum of Art.

 Consider the presented difficulties.
 1. The painting of the bouquet is undoubtably significantly more aesthetic than every day objects.